Jaland/godot-lobby-frontend/README.md

-# Secret Hitler Frontend 2.0
+# Secret Vampire

-This is a first attempt at creating the frontend for Secret Hitler using Godot.
-An opensource solution for game creation.
+This is a first attempt at creating the frontend for my new hidden movement games

 Language: GDScript